Wondering how the library can help? Start here.

 Level up your skills

-Want to take a workshop, earn a certificate, or learn how to use special equipment or software?
+Want to take a workshop or learn how to use special equipment or software?

-Our creation and learning spaces are a great place to start creating and designing.
+Our creation and learning spaces can help you start creating and designing.

 We also offer a variety of drop-in and by-reservation workshops, and courses for university credit.
 See Library Workshops and Credit Courses.